These OpenCV AI camera modules put the power of computer vision in anyone’s hands for under $150

 These AI camera modules live on the edge

 It’s been twenty years since OpenCV started, aimed at making an open-source, common infrastructure for computer vision.
 Perhaps that anniversary is the perfect time for the OpenCV Artificial Intelligence Kit (OAK) to release two 4K/30fps spatial AI camera modules, which can do their processing on-device vs. pulling those resources from a cloud.
+This on-device processing can also be referred to as Edge computing.

 Each module has built-in chips for artificial intelligence processing, so they won’t lose precious time sending data off to a remote server for detection.
 That could be the crucial difference between detection of an object, or reading a license plate before the car speeds off, or whatever else you are trying to do with the camera.